DanRuta/xVA-Synth/README.md

 - Right click a voice set in the left bar to hear a sample of the voice.

-- To change pronounciation, you can change spelling
+- To change pronounciation, you can change spelling (cmudict is supported for models that were trained with it)

-- You can use full stops and commas to change the timing
+- You can use full stops and commas to change timing

 - Try doing multiple takes, using different spellings, punctuation and input lengths.

+- A model's first synthesis takes the longest.
+Subsequent ones are faster due to caching.

+- Acronyms should be spelled out phonetically.
+EG: xVA -> Ex vee ay

 ## Development